siemens/embb/README.md

     cmake ..

-As the next step, compile EMB² using the generated build files:
+As the next step, compile EMB²:

     cmake --build .